eternalai-org/truly-open-ai/developer-guides/examples/zerepy-dobby-polygon/README.md

 For this guide, we'll use Eternal AI's Decentralized Inference, which has the same interface as OpenAI (so no learning curve for you) — but is decentralized.

-The AI model used is onchain DeepSeek-R1, deployed on Base.
+The AI model used is onchain Dobby, deployed on Polygon.

 Get the Decentralized Inference API key for Base [here](https://eternalai.org/api).
 It's free.